Kernix13/vision-grid-express/README.md

 3. [Kevin Powell](https://www.youtube.com/@KevinPowell) videos on CSS Grid, modals, and many other useful CSS properties.
 4. [Google Fonts](https://fonts.google.com/): Downloaded the `woff2` files for _DM Sans_, _Inter_, and _Allura_.
 5. [What Font Chrome extension](https://chromewebstore.google.com/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm?hl=en) for verifying that my Google fonts were loading, and checking the displayed font size and weight for elements.
-6. [Boostrap icons](https://icons.getbootstrap.com/) for SVG icons used on each HTML page.
+6. [Bootstrap icons](https://icons.getbootstrap.com/) for SVG icons used on each HTML page.

 Accessibility: